ihmeuw/person_linkage_case_study/linkage/pvs_like_case_study/generate_simulated_data/README.md

 To run this, the steps are:
 1. Create the appropriate conda environment
-2. Run the data generation notebook
+2. Run the data generation notebooks

 ## Create the appropriate conda environment

-### Non-distributed pandas

 To essentially exactly replicate the conda environment that was used when making this case study, run